Types of Breast Cancer

 Learn more about breast cancer systemic treatment options from the National Cancer Institute.

-Clinical trials at HCI test new ways to treat, diagnose, and manage symptoms and side effects of breast cancer.
+Clinical trials at Huntsman Cancer Institute test new ways to treat, diagnose, and manage symptoms and side effects of breast cancer.

 Many studies look at new drugs or new combinations of established treatments.
 Other trials may study the effects of diet, exercise, or complementary treatments such as massage or acupuncture on quality of life for breast cancer patients.
 Trials may be available for patients with any stage of cancer and at any phase of treatment.